AlexWaveDiver/TranslaTale-NG/README.md

 TranslaTale-NG is a full rewrite of TranslaTale, written in C# from scratch.

-(Note: placeholder repo)
+(Note: VERY barebones, and NOT ready to use.
+Actually it lacks most vital features)

 ## License

-TranslaTale-NG is under the MIT license
+TranslaTale-NG is under the MIT license.
+Check LICENSE for more information